Tucson Breast Augmentation Surgery, Implants or Lift - Benefits and Risks

 What is involved at a consultation for a breast augmentation?

 When you come in for your initial consultation, you will meet with both Dr. Maloney and Lindsay, the clinical coordinator.
-Dr. Maloney will examine you to determine if you are a good candidate for the procedure.
-He will also discuss details of the operation, show you before and after photos and take some measurements of your breasts.
-These measurements are important in determining the size and shapes of the implants we will use.
+Maloney Plastic Surgery is one of the only practices in Tucson, AZ to offer Vectra 3D (three dimensional) technology to our patients.
+One of the first things we will do at your consultation is use VECTRA imaging technology to take a 3D image of your body from the bellybutton to the neck.
+This exciting technology will perform exact breast measurements for us to determine which implants will work best for you and your breast.
+It will also tell us if one breast is smaller or larger, higher or lower and by how much.
+The other fabulous part of the Vectra technology is we can “implant” the exact manufacturer, size and shape implant you are thinking about and show you how that exact implant will look on your body!
+We can even put you in a cute bathing suit and lay you on your back so you can see “your new implants” from different angles.
+You will also be given a user number and can access your saved images from home to review with your friends and loved ones if you choose.
+We are excited and proud to offer this amazing technology to our patients.
+After Vectra imaging, Dr. Maloney will talk with you to determine if you are a good candidate for the procedure.
+He will also discuss details of the operation, show you before and after photos of his work.
 Dr. Maloney will show you both the saline and silicone implants.
 The saline implants are a silicone shell filled with saline.
-The silicone implants are a silicone shell filled with silicone gel.
-The silicone implants offer a very natural look and feel to augmented breasts and are more popular of the two.
+The silicone implants are a silicone shell filled with a silicone gel.
+The silicone implants give a very natural look and feel to the augmented breasts and are the more popular of the two.
 The new generation of silicone implants are much different than the old ones that were taken off the market years ago due to complications with the implants.
-The new generation of silicone implants are made out of a silicone gel, not silicone oil as they were in the past.
+The new generation of silicone implants are made out of a silicone gel, not a silicone oil as they were in the past.
 They have a low rupture rate and are very safe.
-The saline implants are great for patients looking for a lot of cleavage and roundness or for patients with different sized breasts.
-For different sized breasts, we can use the same implant size (width), and overfill one to match the volume of the other.
+The saline implants are good in a patient who is looking for a lot of cleavage and roundness or a patient who has different size breasts.
+This is because in someone with different sized breasts, we can use the same implant size (width), and overfill one to match the volume of the other.

 At this consultation, Lindsay will review surgical fees, financing options and answer any other additional questions you may have.
 If you choose to have surgery, you will return for another consultation about two weeks prior to your operation.
 At this second appointment Dr. Maloney will review the surgical plan with you and go through consent forms, take pre-operative photographs and give you your prescriptions.
 We will also make a final decision about the implant style and shape.
 Lindsay will go over all of your surgical instructions and give you a packet of information so when you leave you are ready for surgery.